Archaeopteryx: Palaeoecology

 The islands that surrounded the Solnhofen lagoon were low lying, semi-arid, and sub-tropical with a long dry season and little rain.
 The closest modern analogue for the Solnhofen conditions is said to be Orca Basin in the northern Gulf of Mexico, although it is much deeper than the Solnhofen lagoons.
 The flora of these islands was adapted to these dry conditions and consisted mostly of low (3 m) shrubs.
 Contrary to reconstructions of Archaeopteryx climbing large trees, these seem to have been mostly absent from the islands; few trunks have been found in the sediments and fossilized tree pollen also is absent.

 The lifestyle of Archaeopteryx is difficult to reconstruct and there are several theories regarding it.
 Some researchers suggest that it was primarily adapted to life on the ground, while other researchers suggest that it was principally arboreal on the basis of the curvature of the claws which has since been questioned.
 The absence of trees does not preclude Archaeopteryx from an arboreal lifestyle, as several species of bird live exclusively in low shrubs.
 Various aspects of the morphology of Archaeopteryx point to either an arboreal or ground existence, including the length of its legs and the elongation in its feet; some authorities consider it likely to have been a generalist capable of feeding in both shrubs and open ground, as well as along the shores of the lagoon.
-It most likely hunted small prey, seizing it with its jaws if it was small enough, or with its claws if it was larger.
+It most likely hunted small prey, seizing it with its jaws or claws.